A Local’s Guide to Winter Activities in Chicago

 • Navy Pier: The People’s Pier really turns it on in the winter months with Light Up the Lake, an indoor lights experience that runs through the start of January.
 The experience includes an indoor skating rink for snowy days.

-33. Get up close and personal with The Bean.
+Get up close and personal with The Bean.

-Tourists gather around the Bean, one of the top winter activities in Chicago.
+Tourists gather around the Bean in Chicago.

 If you’re already strolling the Magnificent Mile, your day wouldn’t be complete without a visit to The Bean.